cc32d9/eosaccwatch/README.md

 * `@Conf::watchlist`: the list of EOS account names and correspondig email addresses for notifications.
 Each entry is a hash with keys `account_name` and `notify_email`.
 The `notify_email` entry can point to an individual address, or to an array of email addresses.
+If an entry has a key `watch_contract` with value `1`, this account is only monitored for contract code changes, and all other transactions are ignored.

 * the file should end with `1;` to keep Perl happy.